chipcerio/build-mate-landing/README.md

-# Wokka Landing Page
+# BuildMate Landing Page

-A modern, responsive landing page for Wokka built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive landing page for BuildMate built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- 🎨 Modern, clean design matching the original Wokka branding
+- 🎨 Modern, clean design matching the original BuildMate branding
 - 📱 Fully responsive design
 - ⚡ Built with Next.js 14 and TypeScript
 - 🎯 Optimized for performance and SEO